freeCodeCamp/how-to-contribute-to-open-source/CONTRIBUTING.md

 [Visit link](https://yangsu.github.io/pull-request-tutorial/)

 If you decide to fix an issue, it's advisable to check the comment thread in case there's somebody already working on a fix.
-If no-one is working on it at the moment, kindly leave a comment stating that you intend to work on it so other people don't accidentally duplicate your effort.
+If no one is working on it at the moment, kindly leave a comment stating that you intend to work on it so other people don't accidentally duplicate your effort.